Skip to main content

 }'

-This API will return a migrationId in the response, like this:
+This API returns a migrationId in the response:

 {